Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Final Exam

 Two stimuli occur on the same neuron more than a minute apart.
 The second stimulus is more than ten times greater than the first.
 If we compare the two resulting action potentials, which is TRUE?

-E. The amplitude and duration of the second action potential will be greater than the first.
+The amplitude of the two action potentials will be the same.

 Question #74